An MCAD Education

 Areas of Study

 MCAD's pre-college summer session gives high school sophomores through graduating seniors the chance to live on campus, build a portfolio, and earn three college credits.

-Our BFA curriculum is rooted by Core Four—fundamental courses that are structured to enrich each student's development as he or she progresses through the College.
+Our BFA curriculum is rooted by Core Four—fundamental courses that are structured to enrich each student's development as he or she progresses through the college.
 From the first compositions and critiques to real-world work experiences, Core Four is a systematic process that transforms MCAD students into professional artists and designers.

 Internships are academic learning experiences where students work under the mentorship of an experienced professional.
-Working on-site, students apply their skills to real-world projects while learning about the industry, enhancing their skills, networking, and building their portfolio.
+Working on-site, students apply their skills to real-world projects while learning about the industry, enhancing their skills, networking, and building their portfolios.

 MCAD offers many off-campus learning opportunities—whether you want to study abroad or study elsewhere in the United States—that will expose you to even more educational and cultural experiences.
 Most programs require you to be at least a junior in good academic standing during the semester you are away.